TiBOcode/astrotibo/src/content/notes/song.md

 Don't get me wrong, I have nothing against playing songs, whether it is singing or fingerstyle.
 Nothing beats the nostalgic aspect of playing a song you grew up with, nor the social aspect of connecting with your friends and family by sharing something that everyone knows.

-However I've always felt like improvising music has this **extremely underrated aspect** of using [Music  as a tool for Introspection and Self Expression](/notes/selfexpression)
+However I've always felt like improvising music has this **extremely underrated aspect** of using 📝[Music as a tool for Introspection and Self Expression](/notes/selfexpression)